 The post Chronic and Acute Back Pain From a Car Crash appeared first on Chester Law Group.

 Back pain that lasts less than three months or up to half a year can be described as acute back pain, according to Spine Health.
 It is directly caused by tissue damage (muscles or ligaments) and the symptoms include stabbing pain, aches, stiffness, decreased range of motion, and difficulty standing up as straight as you once did.
 The lower back is more susceptible to injury and acute pain than the upper back, and is the second most likely reason that Americans see their doctor.
 It is important to take care of acute back pain as soon as possible, because the longer it lasts, the more likely it will develop into chronic pain.
 If I can help do call 915-850-0900 Dr. Alex Jimenez Chiropractor El Paso, Tx

-The information herein on "Chronic and Acute Back Pain From a Car Crash" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chronic and Acute Back Pain From a Car Crash" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.